-Major groupings of modeling domains for categorizing simulations and the sections in which they are discussed include: Section 2 Social Behavior; Section 3 Physical Phenomenon; Section 4 Environment; Section 5 Section 6 Organization; Economic; Section 7 Infrastructure System; and Section 8 Other System, Equipment, and Tool.
+Major groupings of modeling domains for categorizing simulations and the sections in which they are discussed include: Section 2 Social Behavior; Section 3 Physical Phenomenon; Section 4 Environment; Section 5 Economic; Section 6 Organization; Section Infrastructure System; and Section 8 Other System, Equipment, and Tool.
 These simulation groupings, simulator types, and a brief summary of needs for each of the simulator types are described in the sections that follow.
 For each simulation grouping there is a statement of purpose, a brief list of functions, and a short discussion of data requirements that are most relevant to each type of simulation.
 Example implementations of each type of simulation are also referenced.
 Functional and data requirements presented in this paper are high level ones, more comprehensive requirements will be provided in a NIST technical report.
 Training data sets, Systems Engineering data sets, and Simulation Support data sets are general needs for all simulators and are not domain specific, thus these data sets are not identified in the data requirements list in this paper.
 Section 9 presents conclusions.
 The last section of the document provides references.

 The authors welcome comments or feedback on the high level needs analysis.
 Review workshops are planned to obtain expert feedback from the homeland security community.
-Instructions for submitting comments may be found at www.nist.gov/simresponse.